darkicewolf50/darkicewolf50/README.md

 <h2 align="left">Hi!
-My name is Brock and I'm a Full-stack web developer, I am passonate about bringing the backend to low cost high avaiably self-hosted servers</h2>
+My name is Brock and I'm a Full-stack web developer, I am passionate about bringing the backend to low-cost high availably self-hosted servers</h2>

 ###